qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

+## Version 2.3.21 overview - What's new:

+-   Fixed inherited config items not being deleted when the parent config item is removed

 ## Version 2.3.20 overview - What's new:

 -   Moved the buttons inside class connections dialog under the box, so that the full connector name can be seen at all times